 Departing from the eponymous Queen Elizabeth II Promenade was a distinct reminder of the colonial history of the island, the area, and British Columbia more generally.
 The irony of highlighting British Columbia as I emphasize its colonial roots is not lost on me.
 I will use both European names and Indigenous names throughout this post, mainly due to familiarity and convenience for the latter.
-Though, I acknowledge the colonial legacy and that much of the land in Canada is an unceded territory (or perhaps more elegantly stated, stolen under the rules of the very people who took it) and thus the attempt to use the traditional place names.
+Though I acknowledge the colonial legacy and that much of the land in Canada is an unceded territory (or perhaps more elegantly stated, stolen under the rules of the very people who took it).
+Hence my attempts to use the traditional place names.

 As a side note, I have no issue with the whole argument of a conquered people (emphasis added because this is not my particular viewpoint) needing to give up their territories.
 History is full of examples of this.
 Constantinople or Istanbul comes to mind as a city whose name has changed throughout time depending on who was in power and whom you were asking.
 Human history is often depicted as cruel and brutal, which it was, but more importantly, the narrative in the present is told by those in power, the so-called winners.
 My problem with the argument of a conquered people in this context is that different rules were at play.
 At the time, Europeans used legislation and treaties to govern land and territories, and this was by no means a new practice of the time.
 A revisionist history of ancient civilizations reveals that both tolerances of culture and codification of land laws have a long history.

 In both Yuval Noah Harari‘s Sapiens and Peter Frankopan‘s The Silk Roads, I was intrigued by the accounts of Cyrus the Great and how he popularized the practice of religious and cultural tolerance.
-My understanding of European and Indigenous history is that the accepted rules and protocols of the Europeans themselves were ignored or co-opted in this context to best suit the European’s interests.
+My understanding of European and Indigenous history is that the accepted rules and protocols of the Europeans themselves were ignored or co-opted in this context to best suit European interests.
 And that the underlying impetus for this was economic.
-The economics of the New World plantations provided the incentive to justify a new form of slavery in the Atlantic Slave Trade.
+The economics of the New World plantations (perhaps more accurately called a forced labour camp) provided the incentive to justify a new form of slavery in the Atlantic Slave Trade.
 Europeans needed to come up with a justification for this new form of slavery, which is where the origins of scientific racism reside (see the video below for a summary).
 The idea that certain peoples were inferior laid the groundwork for the disenfranchisement of the local native populations.
-Since the Indigenous peoples of the Americas were less resilient to the newly introduced European communicable diseases, they proved to be unsuitable for the labour required in the New World this was one reason for the European’s need for the Atlantic Slave Trade.
+Since the Indigenous peoples of the Americas were less resilient to the newly introduced European communicable diseases, they proved to be unsuitable for the labour required in the New World.
+This was one reason for the European’s need for the Atlantic Slave Trade.

 The history section on the Newcastle Island Marine Provincial Park Wikipedia page is fascinating.
 I found the part on Indigenous peoples seasonally travelling from Saysutshun to Gabriola Island and then traversing the Salish Sea (Strait of Georgia) to the mouth of the Fraser River in pursuit of the various fish stocks fascinating.
 Particularly, since a friend of mine had suggested SUPing from Vancouver to Victoria after an article he had read.
 When I first read the article almost two years ago, I thought the idea was crazy.
 After becoming a more avid and proficient SUPer, the idea is now on my extended bucket list.
 Though I do think there are more scenic routes that I would like to complete beforehand.
 The open water crossing of the Salish Sea is more a feat of accomplishment than it will be scenic.
 But the latter portion of the trip through the Gulf Islands would meet the scenic criteria.